briansmiley/CursedLife/README.md

 This is a basic exercise in the [Curses](https://docs.python.org/3/howto/curses.html) Python module, implementing Conway's Game of Life in a console display format.

-Default launch mode is a randomized grid of live cells, use --draw/-d to draw a custom initial frame.
+Default launch mode is draw mode.

 Command line arguments: